From the Archives: Get Up and Try Again

 Once I caught myself thinking a negative thought about myself, I could stop the thought from taking root.

-The the next step was to replace the negative thought with a positive truth.
+The the next step was to replace the negative thought with a positive rung of truth.
 After a while, these truths became a part of who I was.

 The process of climbing out of the pit did not happen overnight.
-Sometimes it was two steps forward and one step back.
+Sometimes it was two steps forward and three steps back.
 But I continued to go to counseling and built on that foundation.

-Over time and through much prayer and determination, I can say that I am safely on the topside.
-Occasionally I slip towards that pit, but God has helped me to remember what I’ve learned and keep from falling back in.
+Over time and through much prayer and determination, I can say that I am safely out of that pit most of the time.
+When I start to slip, I try to remember what I’ve learned and keep from falling back in.

-I haven’t read this post for quite some time.
-I was amazed at how much I’ve forgotten about it.
 God wants me to remember that He is my heavenly Father, that He loves me and accepts me just as I am.
 I am His child.
-And so thankful to God for His faithfulness in my life.
+And I’m so thankful to God for His faithfulness in my life.

 Good Monday Morning 6-27-22